Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 Whenever they *intentionally* flare their Anima, they may also quickly retreat it back into their soul.
-(Both showing and recalling the anima is considered a Reflexive Action.
+(Both showing and recalling the anima is instantaneous.)

-However, when a character uses Peripheral Motes, the Anima Banner will *uncontrollably* start to spill out, and the Exalt cannot do anything but wait for time to pass before they can recall it back into their soul.
+However, when a character uses **5 motes** or more on an action, the Anima Banner will *uncontrollably* start to spill out, and the Exalt cannot do anything but wait for time to pass before they can recall it back into their soul.

-Once the first Peripheral Mote is spent, those in the scene are *able* to notice the character’s anima banner—otherwise only those abilities to peer into a person’s soul would be able to do so.

 The Difficulty for *general onlookers* in the Scene to notice the Anima Banner is equal to how many Peripheral Motes are remaining.
 However,